-As discussed previously in this EIR section, the XPI resulted in negative findings at the location of the identified jasper core and the area of high sensitivity indicated by Julie Tumamait-Stenslie of the of the Barbareño-Ventureño Band of Mission Indians.
-The XPI identified the presence of a subsurface deposit associated with P-56-000243.
+The XPI resulted in negative findings Confidential information removed from public review at the location of the identified jasper core and the area of high sensitivity indicated by Julie Tumamait-Stenslie.
+The XPI identified the presence of a subsurface deposit associated with P-56-000243 Confidential information removed from public review.
 Based on the results of the Phase II evaluation, this subsurface deposit has been recommended ineligible for listing in the CRHR; the site therefore does not qualify as a historical resource.

 Despite these results, the project vicinity remains highly sensitive for archaeological resources.
 Unanticipated discoveries are possible during construction-related ground disturbance and impacts are potentially significant.
-To reduce impacts to less than significant levels, mitigation measures requiring archaeological and Native American monitoring during project development, as well as a Worker's Environmental Awareness Program (WEAP) and a Cultural Resources Treatment Plan has been identified.
-With adherence to these measures, impacts to previously undiscovered (and unanticipated) archaeological resources, including those that may be considered historical resources under CEQA, would be less than significant.
+To reduce impacts to less than significant levels, Rincon recommends that archaeological and Native American monitoring occur during project development, as well as a Worker's Environmental Awareness Program (WEAP) and a Cultural Resources Treatment Plan be developed to inform construction crews of the potential cultural resources concerns in the area.
+These mitigation measures are discussed in greater detail below.
+With adherence to these measures, Rincon recommends a finding of less than significant impact to archaeological resources, including those that may be considered historical resources, under CEQA.
+The project is also required to adhere to regulations regarding the unanticipated discovery of human remains, detailed below.